wxWidgets/website/docs/faq/gtk/index.md

 <a name="static"></a>

-### Can I statically link the GTK+ library?
+### Can I statically link the GTK library?

 No, this is not possible.
-It leads to crashes in GTK+.
+It leads to crashes in GTK.

 <a name="charinframe"></a>